longturn/freeciv21/docs/Playing/faq.rst

 before they can move again.
 This does mean that a player can move a unit just before :term:`TC` and just after and in between your two logins.
 In short, a player cannot :emphasis:`move twice` until you do.

-The primary server setting to mitigate the :term:`TC` problem is called ``unitwaittime``, which imposes a minimum time between moves of a single unit on successive turns.
+The primary :ref:`server setting <server-option-unitwaittime>` to mitigate the :term:`TC` problem is called ``unitwaittime``, which imposes a minimum time between moves of a single unit on successive turns.
 This setting is used to prevent a varying collection of what the Longturn community calls "turn change shenanigans".
 For example, one such issue is moving a :unit:`Worker` into enemy territory just before :term:`TC` and giving it orders to build a road.
 After :term:`TC` you go in and capture a city using the road for move benefit.
 Without ``unitwaittime`` you would be able to move the :unit:`Worker` back to safety immediately, thereby preventing it from being captured or destroyed.
 With ``unitwaittime`` enabled, you have to wait the requisite amount of time.
 This makes the game harder, but also more fair since not everyone can be online at every :term:`TC`.

 ..
 Note::
   The ``unitwaittime`` setting is really only used in Longturn multi-player games and is not enabled/used for